 And consider me somewhat skeptical about Shane Waldron as the OC after he put together an uninspiring Seattle passing game that got worse from 2022 to 2023 after they lost Canales.
 He also brought with him from Seattle, Kerry Joseph as the new Bears QB coach.
 Chicago also hired Thomas Brown as the offensive passing game coordinator.
 He flamed out as Carolina’s OC in 2023 after spending 2020-2022 with the Rams.
 Do we love this offensive coaching staff?

-Overall, there are much safer options at better prices you can get later in the draft.
-I.e. Jayden Daniels.
+Overall, there are much safer options at better prices.
+I.e. Jayden Daniels at nearly the same price.
 Bet on the rushing over projected passing efficiency, especially when it comes to a first-year QB.
 And if you are going to be on passing efficiency, it better be cheap.

 Remember, fantasy QB scoring is more tied to rushing and passing efficiency, not necessarily raw passing volume.
 I believe the market is overestimating the projected rushing of LA’s offense and not considering Herbert’s passing abilities enough.